-After discovering benefits through the digital advisor, consumers are able to go further through to a comprehensive product overview to get a full picture of the bike they’re considering.
+After discovering benefits through the digital assistant, consumers are able to go further through to a comprehensive product overview to get a full picture of the bike they’re considering.
 The page includes a lot of detail around technical specification, sizing and fit, as well as tips in a user-friendly tone, making the whole process feel like it’s tailored to each individual customer.

 Trek also demonstrates its transparency credentials by publishing all customer reviews at the bottom of each product page where they can quickly explore the most common pros and cons, as well as ‘best uses’ for the bike.

 Trek pioneered direct selling through its own website in the biking sector.
 Many retail partners get jittery when brands decide to go DTC (direct-to-consumer) and speak or sell to consumers directly.
 But Trek has an innovative way to address these concerns.

 Once a customer chooses the model of bike they wish to buy, Trek will redirect the shopper to a range of retail partners in their area where they can purchase the product.
 In the US and UK, customers also have the option to purchase bikes directly from the website.
 The bike will then be shipped to a retailer, where it will be professionally assembled ready for home delivery or the customer to collect.

 Trek takes ownership of the customer journey and has taken its retailer partners on board to ensure that the best possible experience is made available to Trek customers – online and offline.